William Banks Caperton: Biography

 Admiral Caperton was a founder and honorary member of the Military Order of Foreign Wars of the United States (European Commandry, Paris, 1927); an honorary life member of the Military Order of Foreign Wars of the United States (Commanding General 1914–1917); and a member of the Military Order of the World Wars and the Retired Officers Association.

 Death and legacy

-He died in Newport, Rhode Island December 21, 1941, at the Naval Hospital, Newport, Rhode Island.
+He died in Newport, Rhode Island December 21, 1941, at the Naval Hospital, Newport.
 He was buried at Arlington National Cemetery with his wife Georgie.
 In 1943, the destroyer USS Caperton (DD-650) was named in his honor.
+His role in the US occupation of Haiti has attracted criticism from modern historians.